 James Dean, known for portraying rebels and bad boys, often opted for a messier, less sleek 1950s men's hairstyle to match his persona.
 This textured cut is light on product and heavy on attitude.

 Another way to modernize the pompadour is to try it with an undercut for a striking contrast.

 A back taper will help accentuate many of the 1950s men's haircuts here, especially flat tops and pompadours.

-A cousin to the quiff hairstyle, men in the ‘50s frequently went for the flop look, in which the longer hair in front is left in front of the face.
+Men in the ‘50s frequently went for the flop look (cousin to the quiff), in which the longer hair in front is left in front of the face.
 You can opt to use some gel for a more greaser look or keep it natural.

 Bowl Cut Fade

 This style is great for those with shorter hair who want a dramatic look.
 The close fade should almost resemble a bowl cut in the front, with the hair in the back gradually getting longer.